Miro0o/Docs-Notes/CS/🔑 CS_Core/🏎️ Computer Networking/📌 Computer Networking Basics/0x05 Network Layer/MiddleBoxes/MiddleBoxes.md

 > "any intermediary box performing functions apart from normal, standard functions of an IP router on the data path between a source host and destination host"

-We can broadly identify three types of services performed by middleboxes:
+We can broadly identify **three types of services performed by middleboxes**:

 1️⃣ **NAT Translation**.
 NAT boxes implement private network addressing, rewriting datagram header IP addresses and port numbers.